What is it like to work at CompassPoint?

 How we work

-We work with leaders, nonprofit organizations, and movement networks that see themselves as vehicles for social change.
+We work with leaders, nonprofit organizations, and movement networks that see themselves as vehicles for social change and support them through trainings, peer networks, coaching, and leadership programs.

 We believe that a liberated future free of oppression begins with our own personal liberation and practicing equity with each other—and we strive to build systems that reflect that belief.